 The SIENNA project conducted a survey of selected relevant codes and guidelines for technologies that can be used for human enhancement purposes.
 The survey was submitted to the European Commission in 2018, and lists a large body of codes and guidelines.
 Here, you will find a link to our full report, and a selection of guidelines we consider important to be aware of.

 Note that there are no international guidelines for the broad overall topic.
 Each of the guidelines below offers a specific angle on a particular context, often national or focused on application areas.
 This is also detailed in other reports from the project.
 Further note that this is not a comprehensive list, but a selection that offers an impression of the field.The list below builds on Tambornino L, Lanzerath D et al. D3.3 Survey of REC approaches and codes for Human Enhancement, 2018, Public deliverable report from the SIENNA project.
-You can download report from the CORDIS portal here.
+You can download report from Zenodo here.

 The non-medical use of prescription drugs.
 Policy direction issues

 published by the United Nations Office on Drugs and Crime (UNODC) in 2011 (International)

 The paper has the aim to briefly summarize research describing the scope of the problem worldwide; to offer examples of effective evidence-based interventions for prevention and treatment; to suggest directions for policy, and to highlight the need for further research.

 The UNODC makes some recommendations on how to tackle the issue of the non-medical use of prescription drugs on pp. 47f.

 published by the World Anti-Doping Agency in 2015 (amendments in 2018) (International)